 - 1. Acceptance of a Mount Union parking permit is an acknowledgement by the registrant that these parking policies have been read and understood and constitutes an agreement by the registrant to abide by the parking policies. - 2.
-The decal must be placed at the bottom of the passenger side windshield and the barcode must be completely visible from the outside. - 3.
-If a new vehicle is purchased (even if the vehicle still has 30-day tags) or any vehicle information should change, a new decal must be obtained from the Campus Security office.

-- 4. Theft, vandalism or trading of decals is strictly prohibited and will result in disciplinary action. - 5.
+The permit must be placed on the rearview mirror of the vehicle and the barcode must be completely visible from the outside at all times. - 3.
+If a new vehicle is purchased (even if the vehicle still has 30-day tags) or any vehicle information should change, a new permit must be obtained from the Campus Security office. - 4.
+Theft, vandalism or trading of permits is strictly prohibited and will result in disciplinary action. - 5.
 Issuance of a parking permit does not assure the driver of an open parking space.
 Lack of a space is not considered a valid excuse for violation of the policies.